kristenvaccaro/antisocial-computing/assignments.md

 # Assignments

-There will be five forms of assessment over the quarter: online discussion, in-person discussion/participation, programming&design assignments, a group project, and a final exam.
-All are weighted equally (20% each).
+There will be five forms of assessment over the quarter: in-person discussion/participation, writing assignments, presenting & leading a discussion, a group project, and a final exam.
 All deadlines are given in PT.

-## Online Discussion

-You will participate in the online discussion before each Monday and Wednesday class.
-These discussion questions will evaluate your understanding of -- and ability to apply the concepts from -- the reading assigned for that week's class.

-Write your initial response to the questions/prompts by 1PM Monday, before the start of class.
-Write your response to at least 3 of your peers by 1PM Wednesday, before the start of class.
-Online discussions will be assigned on Canvas.
-Your lowest online discussion response score will be dropped automatically.

 ## Writing Assignments

-You will complete eight weekly programming and design assignments over the course of the quarter.
-These programming and design assignments will help you understand and apply the concepts we talk about in class.
+You will need to submit critiques each week of the quarter, until you receive at least three "A" grades on your critiques.
+Once you have submitted three "A" quality critiques, you have indicated your mastery and may stop submitting them.

+Detailed instructions on critiques here.

-Programming assignments will be due at 5PM Friday, every week.
-No programming/design assignments for the last two weeks of the course.
+Writing assignments will be due at 5PM Friday, every week.

 ## Final Project